simgrid/simgrid/docs/source/outcomes.rst

 severity and their topic.
 There  is four main concepts in SimGrid's logging mechanism:

 The **category** of a message represents its topic.
 These categories are organized as a hierarchy, loosely corresponding to SimGrid's modules architecture. `Existing categories
-<xbt_log_cat>`_ are documented online, but some of them may be disabled depending on the compilation options.
-Use ``--help-logs`` on the command line to see the categories actually
+<logging_categories>`_ are documented online, but some of them may be disabled depending on the compilation options.
+Use ``--help-log-categories`` on the command line to see
-provided a given simulator.
+the categories actually provided a given simulator.

 The message **priority** represents its severity.
 It can be one of ``trace``, ``debug``, ``verb``, ``info``, ``warn``, ``error`` and ``critical``.
 Every category has a configured threshold, and only the messages with a higher severity are displayed (the others are not even evaluated).
 For example, you may want to see every debugging message of the Host